naecoo/ui95/README.md

-# The Win95 style component library for Vue 3.x and React
+# The Win95 style component library for Vue 3.x